Cohomology and geometry of Deligne--Lusztig varieties for ${\rm GL}_n$: -singularities and pseudo-rational singularities of

 The definition of \emph{$F$-rationality} for a ring of characteristic $p>0$ involves more definitions, which we will not directly work with, so we refer to \cite[Definition 1.3]{Smith97} for its precise statement.
 It then follows from the definitions that strongly $F$-regular rings are $F$-rational.

-\begin{rmk} \normalfont In the literature, the notion of \emph{excellent} rings and schemes are sometimes used to make more general statements.
-We shall remark that locally of finite type $\Fpbar$-schemes are excellent schemes are excellent by \cite[Prop 7.8.6, p.
+\begin{remark} In the literature, the notion of \emph{excellent} rings and schemes are sometimes used to make more general statements.
+We shall remark that locally of finite type $\Fpbar$-schemes are excellent by \cite[Prop 7.8.6, p.
 217]{EGA42}.
-As localization of local sections of excellent schemes remain to be excellent rings, all the local rings we work with in this section are in fact excellent rings. \end{rmk}
+As localization of local sections of excellent schemes remain to be excellent rings, all the local rings we work with in this section are in fact excellent rings. \end{remark}